On the topology of convergence in measure, defined on the ring $\mathcal{M}(X,\mathscr{A},\mu)$: Connectedness in

-\begin{proof} It is evident from Lemma \ref{l1} that each $I_f$ is compact.
-If $\mu$ is bounded away from zero, then it follows from Theorem \ref{t6.1} that each $I_f$ is open.
-Thus, for each $f\in \mathcal{M}$, $I_f$ is a compact neighbourhood of $f$ and it follows that $\mathcal{M}_\delta$ is locally compact.
-The converse follows from Corollary \ref{ccompact}. \end{proof}

-\begin{remark} We recall at this point that for a locally compact Hausdorff space, the concept of zero-dimensionality and total disconnectedness coincides.
-We have further observed that for a measure $\mu$ which is purely atomic, the underlying metric space $\mathcal{M}_\delta/$$\sim$ is both totally disconnected (Corollary \ref{ctdisc}) and zero-dimensional (Theorem \ref{r0}).
-However, if additionally $\mu$ is not bounded away from zero (see Example \ref{eg}(\ref{eg0})), this space is not locally compact, which follows directly from Corollary \ref{clocal}.
-Moreover, components and quasicomponents of a topological space $Y$ coincide if $Y$ is locally connected or is compact and Hausdorff.
-However, for a measure whose purely atomic part is not bounded away from zero, $\mathcal{M}_\delta$ provides an example of a space which is neither locally connected (Theorem \ref{tlocal}) nor compact (Corollary \ref{ccompact}) and yet the notions of components and quaiscomponents coincide (Theorem \ref{tquasi}). \end{remark}
+\begin{remark} We recall at this point that components and quasicomponents of a topological space $Y$ coincide if $Y$ is locally connected or is compact and Hausdorff.
+However, for a measure whose purely atomic part is not bounded away from zero (see Example \ref{eg}(\ref{eg0})), $\mathcal{M}_\mu$ provides an example of a space which is neither locally connected (Theorem \ref{tlocal}) nor compact (Corollary \ref{ccompact}) and yet the notions of components and quaiscomponents coincide (Theorem \ref{tquasi}). \end{remark}

-If $\mu$ is a non-atomic measure, then it cannot be bounded away from zero.
-The following corollary is thus immediate from Theorem \ref{tL2}. \begin{corollary} Let $\mu$ be a non-atomic measure and $L$, a Lindel\"{o}f (resp.\ compact) subset of $\mathcal{M}_\delta$.
-Then $int\;L=\emptyset$. \end{corollary}

-It is quite easy to observe that if a set $L\subseteq \mathcal{M}_\delta$ meets atmost countably (resp.\ finitely) many $I_f$'s, then $L$ is Lindel\"{o}f (resp.\ compact).
-The converse is also true for a certain choice of measure $\mu$ as shown in the next result.